Hi there! I’m Gervasio and this is my blog.

 Yes.
 And sometimes, that feels like an understatement.
 I’ve been using Stack Overflow since before it existed (I’m convinced I’ve been using it since I started the University, but its beta launched on 2008 so the math doesn’t add up).
 I’ve been reading their blog since I learned they had one and especially reading the ones that talk about how it is like to work at Stack Overflow.

 It looked like a paradise for developers.
 I was applying for jobs for the first time in my life (and boy, that can be a frustrating experience) mainly using Stack Overflow Jobs as I liked the quality of remote jobs I posted there.
-I got a few interviews and even made it to the last round at HotJar… but they found a better candidate (and the fact that I was asking for 50% more than the other candidates didn’t help I guess)… until I saw a listing to work at… Stack Overflow!
+I got a few interviews and even made it to the last round at HotJar… but they found a better candidate… until I saw a listing to work at… Stack Overflow!
 I applied, got contacted a couple weeks after and I got the job!!!
 I’m now part of the team building… Stack Overflow Jobs!
 (You can find details of what the interviewing process was like in my blog post)

 When I say that calling it my dream job feels like an understatement, it’s just because so far it’s better than any dream I’ve ever had.
-I know, it may be too early to tell… but I’ve never been this excited about any job before.
+I reviewed this page almost a year after joining Stack and I’m still in awe about it.

 So, that’s my story